 If you’ve come in from Sparwood and are spending a few nights at the Lower Elk Lake campground, the hike to both Fox Lake and Frozen Lake would be a good day outing.

 When you reach the signed T-junction, head left and follow the trail 1 km to the Lower Elk Lake campground.
-You’ll have to return to this junction to continue to Upper Elk Lake, Petain Falls and the Petain Basin the following day.
+You’ll have to return to this junction to continue to do the Elk Lakes Petain Falls hike and then onto the Petain Basin the following day.

 Camping at Lower Elk Lake